mustafasaid99/Machine-learning-Ann/README.md

 # Machine-learning-Cnn
-Machine learning Algorithms and Cnn Model development Developing and estimating models using various classical machine algorithms.
+Machine learning Algorithms and Cnn Model development.

+Developing and estimating models using various classical machine algorithms.
 Predict operations with the cnn model.
 Show results with charts.